San4eezz/San4eezz/README.md

 Ok, im San4ez (was busy, so i taked "San4eezz)
 Im trying to learn Unity.
-Wanna remake some games of my chieldhood, and if they will non-profit - going to become a worker of a someone's company.
+Wanna remake some games of my childhood, and if that will non-profit - going to become a worker of a someone's company.

 Im Ukrainian teen (17 y.o.)